lnnrtrmm/FRISIA/README.md

 ## Coupling of FRISIA to FRIDA
 FRISIA is coupled to the [FRIDA model](https://github.com/metno/WorldTransFRIDA) in its "DIVA_bipolar" aggregation type.
 The coupled version has all the additional feedbacks activated.
 The coupling was done as a complete reimplementation of FRISIA in Stella Architect, the modelling language of FRIDA.
 The version used in FRIDA v2.1 is FRISIA v1.0.
-FRIDA will not be continuously updated with newer versions of FRISIA, only large updates thar affect the feedback to other components of FRIDA are done.
+FRIDA will not be continuously updated with newer versions of FRISIA.
+Only larger updates that affect the feedback to other components of FRIDA will be made.

 ## Model description